 Recipes from Eartheasy Readers

-Here’s a wonderful method for campfire cooking which is simple, versatile, and doesn’t even require cookware or a grill.
+Here’s a wonderful method for campfire meals which is simple, versatile, and doesn’t even require cookware or a grill.
 All you need is some heavy-duty tin foil.

 Tear off a 12″ sheet of foil and fold it back over your fist, making a “pocket.”
 Roll the sides in a few turns so the pocket is only open at the top, and roll a turn or two up from the bottom for extra strength.
 The pocket needs to be leak-proof, and formed well enough to withstand cooking directly in the coals.
 If your foil is thin, you may need two layers.

 Start by lining the bottom of the pocket with thin slices of lemon.
 This helps keep the food contents from burning, and imparts flavor to the meal.
 Chop potatoes and carrots (cut small enough to cook all the way without overcooking everything else), tomatoes, mushrooms, peppers, onions, green beans, etc. and stuff the pockets.
 Add garlic, salt and pepper, olive oil, and a dash of cayenne.
 Add 1/4 cup of beer or water, fold the top edges of the pocket closed and set directly into the hot coals….it takes anywhere from 20 to 40 minutes, depending on how everything’s cut.
 All the veggies slow roast in their own juices! – Jessa, Jen, Lori and Sarah